Main Grey or Gray Takeaways:

 What Color Does Grey Mean?

 Grey—or gray—is known as an achromatic color, which means that it’s essentially colorless.
-If a colorless color seems like an oxymoron, well, it is—literally.
 More specifically, grey is a color that lacks hue.
 Meaning, it exists on the line between white and black.